-UVa policy (posted in the Collab Resources folder) restricts the recording of class lectures and prohibits posting of course materials on 3rd party websites.
+UVa policy (posted in the Collab Resources folder) restricts the recording of class lectures and prohibits posting of any course materials on 3rd party websites, such as Studyblue & Quizlet.
 This prohibition includes posting audio or video recordings, images and/or slides, lecture notes, transcripts of lectures, any materials that are posted on Collab, and any homework or exam questions and answers.
 Many of the resources provided in BIOL 3000 are copyright protected.
-Fair Use laws allow you to use this material in the context of this course, but prohibit its copying and distribution to anyone not currently enrolled in BIOL 3000.
-Violation of this policy may result in disciplinary action by the University Judiciary Committee.
-You may make audio recordings of lectures solely for personal use or to study with other students currently enrolled in the class without my written permission.
+Fair Use laws allow you to use this material while you are taking the course, but prohibit its copying and distribution to anyone not currently enrolled in BIOL 3000.
+Violating this policy may result in disciplinary action by the University Judiciary Committee.
+You may make audio recordings of lectures solely for personal use or to study with other currently enrolled students without written permission.
+You must keep your cell phone with you if you are using it to record lectures.
+Cell phones cannot be placed in the front of the auditorium.
+If cell phones prove to be a distraction by ringing during class, they will be prohibited.
 You cannot record office hour discussions.
 Video or digital recording, including taking photos with a cell phone, of lectures, discussions, slides presented in class, during discussion sessions or office hour meetings, is not allowed under any circumstances.